 Breastfeeding a 9lbs 7oz baby who has a tongue tie is pretty much a 24 hour a day job.
 Bigger babies have bigger bodies to sustain but their stomach’s are still pretty tiny so they feed A LOT.
 By the time Boy Child was 6 months I was actually thinner than before I got pregnant.
 (It didn’t last, obviously).

-Everyone loves to cuddle a baby and big babies are no different.
+Everyone loves to cuddle a baby no matter what size they are.
 What is different though is that they get handed back more quickly.
-They are fine for a sitting down cuddle but once they start doing that grizzly whine where you need to walk them around to keep them happy people soon decide their back isn’t up to it.
+They are fine for a sitting down cuddle but once they start doing that grizzly whine where you need to walk them around to keep them happy, people soon decide their back isn’t up to it.
 Disclaimer: in my case this could also have been to do with the high risk of being vomited on.

 You might feel a bit short changed